-26 Counsel for the Appellants, Mr Ang Cheng Hock, argued that the Judge was wrong in finding that the College was an unincorporated association.
-Instead, Mr Ang contended that the College was a charitable trust with its board of directors acting as the charity trustees.
-Mr Ang gave three reasons as to why the College could not be an unincorporated association.
+B. Is the College an unincorporated association or a charitable trust three reasons as to why the College could not be an unincorporated association.
 First, he pointed out that all members of an unincorporated association would have the right to attend its general meeting.
 He then referred to the Judge's conclusion that the College's members consisted of its directors, its executive committee and the faculty members, and observed that the Constitution did not give the faculty members the right to attend any general meetings or to elect members to the College's Board.
 Based on this, he argued that the College could not be an association because the faculty members did not have the right that would ordinarily accrue to members of an association.
-Second, Mr Ang pointed out that Article IV, section 1(6) of the Constitution required one third of the College's board of directors to retire annually in rotation, and this was inconsistent with the principle that an unincorporated association is an organisation where members can join or leave at will.
+Second.
+Mr Ang pointed out that Article IV, section 1(6) of the Constitution required one third of the College's board of directors to retire annually in rotation, and this was inconsistent with the principle that an unincorporated association is an organisation where members can join or leave at will.
 Finally, Mr Ang argued that none of the College's faculty members were ever asked to affirm their consent to the Constitution, and this was inconsistent with the principle that an unincorporated association is based on a contract with all its members.